FormidableLabs/eslint-plugin-react-native-a11y/docs/rules/has-valid-accessibility-states.md

 ## This property takes on an Array containing one, both, or neither of the following values

-- `selected`: Used when the element is in a selected state.
+- `"selected"`: Used when the element is in a selected state.
 For example, a button is selected.
-- `disabled`: Used when the element is disabled and cannot be interacted with
+- `"disabled"`: Used when the element is disabled and cannot be interacted with

 ### References